jonathan-lei/website-teaching/exampleSite/content/english/course/weeklong-camp.md

 category: Camp
 teacher: none
 duration: 5 Days, 8/10-8/14
-weekly: 10-30 Hours
+weekly: 7-22 Hours
 fee: Free!
 apply_url: https://docs.google.com/forms/d/e/1FAIpQLSd3JAa5fhDaej2RbjqIPqR38lX887AnBQezwMX4r27ShLBC3Q/viewform?usp=sf_link

 ---
 ### Overview

 We are pleased to host a virtual camp!
 The camp will be hosted Monday-Friday from **August 10-14**.
 The camp will be run virtually via Zoom.
-We will run four different classes, each meeting at a specific time every day.
+We will run three different classes, each meeting at a specific time every day.
 Each class will be 1.5 hours long, with a **10-15 minute break** in the middle.
 There will also be a **30 minute break** between consecutive classes.
 Students are encouraged to attend all the classes in any given day, however students may choose to attend fewer.

 ### Prerequisites